In order for a patient to be qualified for a low-dose CT of the chest for lung cancer screening, a patient must meet the following high-risk criteria:

-- A current smoker or quit within the past 15 years
+- Are a current smoker, or quit in the last 15 years

 Costs & Coverage